echocall/STAT/README.md

 ### INSTALL INSTRUCTIONS ####
+In order to run STAT via Visual Studio Code:
-- Fork the repository and open it in github
+ - Fork the branch and open in VSC
-- In the console use "pip install -r requirements.txt" to install the requirements.
+ - type 'pip install -r requirements.text' into the console.
--
+   - this will download the exact environment requirements needed to run the program, the same as I had at the time of creating the requirements.txt
+ - At that point you should be able to paste: .\test_venv\scripts\activate.ps1 into console to go into the virtual test environment.
+You should see (test_venv) pop up in front of your file path in Visual Studio Code.
+ - type python3 main.py to run the program.

+More information on requirements can be found here: https://www.geeksforgeeks.org/how-to-install-python-packages-with-requirements-txt/txt"

 - Run the program for the first time.
 This will allow STAT to try and find where it wants to live, generally a common folder path where it has write permissions.
 - STAT itself can live anywhere, it uses hard-path files in its config.txt file to tell it where to find the folders it makes and the templates it needs.